BitWattr/chat-clone-ai-local/README.md

 ## ⚙️ Settings

-Upon first launching the application, you'll be redirected to the **Settings** page.
-You can also access it anytime by clicking the ⚙️ **Settings** link in the header.

-Here, you can configure the following:
+You can change the Ollama API URL and model by editing the config.json file in the root folder.

 * **Ollama Host URL:** The address where your Ollama server is running (default is `http://localhost:11434`).
-* **LLM Model Name:** The name of the Large Language Model you want to use (e.g., `llama3.2`).
+* **LLM Model Name:** The name of the Large Language Model you want to use (default is `llama3.2`).
 This model must be downloaded in Ollama (see "Install Ollama & Download an LLM" above).

 **Important:** Ensure Ollama is running and the specified LLM model is downloaded before attempting to use the chat functionality.